FortressOne/fortressone.github.io/index.md

 [Team Fortress][] is the original fast-paced, class based, multiplayer mod for [Quake][] and [QuakeWorld][].

-FortressOne is the open source, stand-alone successor to Team Fortress.
-It is a community-developed game with refined graphics and enhanced gameplay powered by a modified [ezQuake][].
-It includes an installer for Windows and Linux, graphical enhancements from the [Quake Revitalisation Project][], [dox's models][] and [Plagues pak][], as well as dozens of custom improvements.
+FortressOne is the open source, stand-alone successor to Quake Team Fortress.
+It is a community-developed game with refined graphics and evolved gameplay.

 Join us on [Discord](https://discord.fortressone.org).